jhaddix/ios_sh/README.md

-ios_sh
+ios.sh
 ======

-ios source grepper
+iOS Source Grepper

-drop in your project file folder to identify lines of code that should be inspected for:
+Drop in your project file folder to identify lines of code that should be inspected for:

 HTTP or Webview calls